-- The school must receive written notice of withdrawal from the student's parent. - The parent and student must attend a 1 (one) hour counseling session with a school counselor. - A standard form must be completed for the withdrawal from school of any student. - Upon withdrawal, 1 (one) copy of the form shall be placed in the student's cumulative folder.
+- Written notice of withdrawal from the student's parent must be received by the school. - The parent and student must attend a 1 (one) hour counseling session with a school counselor. - A standard form must be completed for the withdrawal from school of any student. - Upon withdrawal, 1 (one) copy of the form shall be placed in the student's cumulative folder.